 2. Third wheeling is second nature

 All our friends fall in and out of relationships while our one true love is food.
-We are therapists for heartbroken patients, unpaid photographers during vacations, and the light bulb in the cinema theatre.
+We are therapists for the heartbroken, unpaid photographers during vacations and the light bulb in the cinema theatre.
 Let’s not even start on Valentine’s Day.